Alexander I of Yugoslavia: Marriage and foreign relations

 In foreign policy, Alexander favored maintaining the international system created in 1918–19, and in 1921 Yugoslavia joined the Little Entente with Czechoslovakia and Romania to guard against Hungary.
 Hungary refused to accept the Treaty of Trianon and made territorial claims against all three states of the Little Entente.

-In 1921, a war veteran and communist Spasoje Stejić Baćo attempted to assassinate king Alexander by throwing a bomb at his carriage.
-The bomb was thrown from a balcony and it got stuck in the telephone wires and it ended up wounding several bystanders.

 The principal enemy of Yugoslavia in the 1920s was Fascist Italy, which wanted much of what is now modern Slovenia and Croatia.
 The origins of the Italo-Yugoslav dispute concerned the Italian contention that they had been "cheated" out of what they had been promised in the secret Treaty of London in 1915 at the Paris peace conference in 1919.
 It was largely out of the fear of Italy that Alexander in 1927 signed a treaty of alliance with France, which therefore became Yugoslavia's principal ally.

-In fact, Alexander I and Benito Mussolini were arch-rivals.
+Crisis and dictatorship

-Starting in 1926, an alliance of the Serb Democrats led by Svetozar Pribićević and the Croat Peasant Party led by Stjepan Radić had systematically obstructed the skupština to press for federalism for Yugoslavia, filibustering and filing nonsensical motions to prevent the government from passing any bills.
-In response to obstructionism from the opposition parties, in June 1928, one frustrated deputy from Montenegro took out his handgun and shot Radić on the floor of the skupština.
+Starting in 1926, an alliance of the Serb Democrats led by Svetozar Pribićević and the Croatian Peasant Party led by Stjepan Radić had systematically obstructed the Yugoslav parliament to press for federalism for Yugoslavia, filibustering and filing nonsensical motions to prevent the government from passing any bills.
+In June 1928, the disputes between the opposition and the government deputies escalated when Puniša Račić from Montenegro took out his handgun and shot Radić on the floor of the parliament.
 The charismatic Radić, the "uncrowned king of Croatia", had inspired intense devotion in Croatia and his assassination was seen as a sort of Serb declaration of war.
 The assassination pushed Yugoslavia to the brink of civil war and led Alexander to consider the "amputation" of Croatia as preferable to federalism.

-Alexander mused to Pribićević that: "We cannot stay together with the Croats.
+Alexander mused to Pribićević: "We cannot stay together with the Croats.
 Since we cannot, it would be better to separate.
-The best way to be to effect a peaceful separation like Sweden and Norway did".
+The best way would be to effect a peaceful separation like Sweden and Norway did".
 When Pribićević protested that this would be an act of "treason", Alexander told him he would think some more about what to do.
-Alexander appointed the Slovene Catholic priest, Father Anton Korošec prime minister with one mandate, namely to stop the slide towards civil war.
-On 1 December 1928, the lavish celebrations of the 10th anniversary of the founding of the triune Kingdom of Serbs, Croats and Slovenes that the government organized led to rioting that left 10 dead in Zagreb.
+Alexander appointed as prime minister Father Anton Korošec, a Slovene Catholic priest, with a mandate to stop the slide towards civil war.
+On 1 December 1928, the lavish celebrations of the 10th anniversary of the founding of the Kingdom of Serbs, Croats and Slovenes that the government organized led to rioting that left 10 dead in Zagreb.